Search This Blog

 Managing Government Contract Limitation of Funds and Funding Exposure

-I have seen enough small businesses succeed in the government contracting field that I am convinced that the government needs more active roles in education of the small enterprise and more trained contracting officers that understand the limitations of a small business.
+Enough small businesses succeed in the government contracting field that I am convinced the government needs more active roles in education of the small enterprise and more trained contracting officers that understand the limitations of a small business.

 The most common traumatic situation I encounter is with newly established businesses who have won their first government contract and have no CAS compliant job cost accounting system in place to bill it out.
 The government has assumed that capability will materialize and when it does not they audit the bills, find no backup and shut down the cash flow until the system is fixed.
 At that point the business can fail.
 The company should have been educated much earlier in the process about these requirements.